abeidahmed/microverse-twitterati/README.md

 separate branch.

 ## Acknowledgements
-To all the awesome `ruby` gems out there that have made our lives simple and pain free.
+To all the awesome `ruby` gems out there that have made our lives easier.

 ## License
 Copyright 2021 Abeid Ahmed.
 Licensed under [MIT](https://opensource.org/licenses/MIT)